 Let's dig into the course and see what stats we can use to build our daily fantasy lineups this week.

 Course and Tournament Info

-These stats have proven vital to success in the Masters at Augusta National.
+These stats will be key to success in The Masters at Augusta National Golf Club.

 |Strokes Gained: Approach|

 The distance piece is covered above, but it bears repeating -- play guys who hit bombs.
 We'll go straight distance over strokes gained: off the tee because we really don't care about accuracy when there is no rough to contend with.